scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 weekend so that spells doom on that... also, I'm down to one bag of Soylent somehow!
 I'll have to order more.

+### Day 50

+Walk & Lunch as is the routine I'm trying to get into a habit of.
+Played trivia with friends so ate out for dinner.
+Yeesh, so much eating out this week.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/